NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 How Many People Pass the NAPLEX?

 NABP publishes annual pass rates for the NAPLEX on its website.
-Following are the pass rates for graduates of programs that have been accredited by the Accreditation Council for Pharmacy Education® (ACPE®) between 2021 and 2024.
+The following are the pass rates for graduates of programs accredited by the Accreditation Council for Pharmacy Education (ACPE®) between 2023 and 2025.

 • Graph View